How a new type of broker aims to save black families

 This village mentality used to be the norm among many African-American families, said Hewitt and Tina Roberts.
 Hewitt recalled family friends – “Auntie Edna or Auntie Cynthia” – who would care for him when his parents were unable to do so.

-Tina Roberts played the role of a cultural broker two decades ago when she became a “SisterFriend” to a 14-year-old Keturah Redd.
-Redd, then a few months pregnant was serving a stint in juvenile hall after getting into a fight.
-At the time, Redd said, she was running with gangs and selling drugs to make money, something that was in short supply in her family home.
+Tina Roberts played the role of a cultural broker two decades ago when she became a “SisterFriend” to 14-year-old Keturah Redd.
+Redd, then a few months pregnant, was serving a stint in juvenile hall after getting into a fight.
+Redd said she was running with gangs and selling drugs to make money for her family.

-Redd said she tried to run a number on Roberts when she met her, and she thought she had succeeded a few months later when Roberts helped her to get released on probation.
+Redd said she tried take advantage of Roberts when she met her, and she thought she had succeeded a few months later when Roberts helped her to get released on probation.
 To celebrate that victory, Redd said, she cut off her court-mandated ankle monitor while taking a long soak in the bath.

 Then she went on the run.
 She tired of dodging cops, though, she said, and she called Roberts for help.
 But Redd’s SisterFriend was emphatic: The only help she would give was picking her up and taking her to turn herself into the police.